nodejs/node-addon-api/doc/async_promise.md

 virtual void Napi::AsyncPromise<T>::BaseTask::OnCancel();
 ```

-The method is scheduled on the main event loop following
+This method is executed on the main event loop following
 cancellation of the task.
+N-API functions are available to the
+implementation of this method.

-The task will only be canceled by a call to
+The task will only be canceled by a call to `AsyncPromise::Cancel()`.
-`AsyncPromise<T>::Cancel()`.

 The default implementation rejects the promise with
 a JavaScript string value.
-Override this method to perform a different operation
+Override this method to perform custom actions
 when the task is cancelled.

 #### Arguments
 None

 ### OnError